 Whatever the case, it was good to see them and the happiness in their eyes as they held little Jay.

-I have not much more to say on that for now, because I would rather post this little piece which will be the start of a new novella-series, interconnected and never-ending, like my Shade of the Morning Sun-stories.
+I have not much more to say on that for now, because I would rather post this little piece which will be the start of a new novella – in my Shade of the Morning Sun-series.

 Here it is …